 A = Street Transition Zone

 B = Pedestrian Clearway

 C = Building Transition Zone

 D = Building Frontage

-Figure 18-7: Parts of the Streetscape
+Figure 18-6: Parts of the Streetscape

-I. Site plan review/special permit procedures and criteria.
+L. Site plan review/special permit procedures and criteria.

-- (1) In order to ensure an expedited review of site plans, this article contains a streamlined site plan review procedure for any proposed building project of 10,000 square feet or less in footprint area, as follows: - (a) The applicant shall meet with the Building Inspector, who shall provide a site plan application and instruction sheet describing the requirements for site plan approval and who may recommend that the applicant have a preapplication meeting with the Planning Board to determine application submission requirements. - (b) The applicant shall prepare a site plan with sufficient information for the Planning Board to determine whether or not it complies with the provisions of this article. - (c) If no special permit is required, the applicant shall then meet with the Planning Board to discuss the proposal.
-No public hearing will be required, unless the Planning Board determines that the proposal may have substantial detrimental effects or may cause public controversy. - (d) Within 45 days after such meeting, or if there is a public hearing, within 45 days after the closing of the public hearing, the Planning Board shall issue an approval, approval with modifications, or denial of the application, stating the reasons for any modifications or denial.
+- (1) In order to ensure an expedited review of site plans, this article contains a streamlined site plan review procedure for - any proposed building project of 10,000 square feet or less in footprint area, as follows: - (a) The applicant shall meet with the Building Inspector, who shall provide a site plan application and instruction sheet - describing the requirements for site plan approval and who may recommend that the applicant have a - preapplication meeting with the Planning Board to determine application submission requirements.

+- (c) If no special permit is required, the applicant shall then meet with the Planning Board to discuss the proposal.
+No - public hearing will be required, unless the Planning Board determines that the proposal may have substantial - detrimental effects or may cause public controversy. - (d) Within 45 days after such meeting, or if there is a public hearing, within 45 days after the closing of the public hearing, the Planning Board shall issue an approval, approval with modifications, or denial of the application, stating the reasons for any modifications or denial.
 The Planning Board shall also issue a required schedule for initiation and completion of the project.
-Such approval shall lapse within two years if the applicant does not diligently pursue construction of the project, unless the applicant requests an extension, which may only be granted for good cause by the Planning Board. - (2) For projects with over 10,000 square feet in building footprint area, or that otherwise require a special permit, the applicant shall follow the procedures in §§ 223-18 and 223-25, except that the Planning Board shall take the place of the City Council in § 223-18.
+Such approval shall lapse within two years if the applicant does not diligently pursue construction of the project, unless the applicant requests an extension, which may only be - granted for good cause by the Planning Board. - (2) For projects with over 10,000 square feet in building footprint area, or that otherwise require a special permit, the applicant shall follow the procedures in §§ 223-18 and 223-25, except that the Planning Board shall take the place of the City Council in § 223-18.
 Such applications shall comply with those sections to the extent that such sections do not contain standards that conflict with this article.
-In case of a conflict, this article shall control. - (3) The Planning Board may require a performance guarantee for the construction of public improvements in connection with any project of 10,000 square feet or more in floor area. - (4) After completion of construction of new buildings, the applicant shall submit as-built plans to the Building Inspector showing the exact location of all site alterations and construction.
+In case of a conflict, this article shall control. - (3) The Planning Board may require a performance guarantee for the construction of public improvements in connection - with any project of 10,000 square feet or more in floor area.

+(4) After completion of construction of new buildings, the applicant shall submit as-built plans to the Building Inspector - showing the exact location of all site alterations and construction.

-- J. Site plan and special permit amendments.
+I. Site plan and special permit amendments.
 For any proposed change to an approved site plan, the applicant shall meet with the Building Inspector who shall make a determination as to whether or not the proposed change is significant.
 If the Building Inspector determines that the change is significant (e.g., a change in dimensions of more than 10% shall be presumed to be significant), the application shall be referred to the Planning Board for an amendment to the site plan or special permit, as appropriate.
-If the Building Inspector determines that the change is not significant and otherwise complies with applicable requirements, the Building Inspector is authorized to issue a building permit without further review. - K. Compliance with below market rate housing requirements.
-All applications involving residential development shall comply with Article IVB of this Chapter (Affordable-Workforce Housing).
+If the Building Inspector determines that the change Inspector determines that the change is not significant and otherwise complies with applicable requirements, the Building Inspector is authorized to issue a building permit without further review.

-L. Design standards.
+J. Design standards.